Tzadikim Nistarim: Lamedvovniks

-The term lamedvavnik is derived from the Hebrew letters Lamed (L) and Vav (V), whose numerical value (see Gematria) adds up to 36.
+The term lamedvovnik is derived from the Hebrew letters Lamed (L) and Vav (V), whose numerical value (see Gematria) adds up to 36.
 The "nik" at the end is a Russian or Yiddish suffix indicating "a person who..."
 (As in "Beatnik"; in English, this would be something like calling them "The Thirty-Sixers".)
 The number 36 is twice 18.
-In gematria (a form of Jewish numerology), the number 18 stands for "life", because the Hebrew letters that spell chai, meaning "living", add up to 18.
+In gematria (a form of numerology used in Judaism), the number 18 stands for "life", because the Hebrew letters that spell chai, meaning "living", add up to 18.
 Because 36 = 2×18, it represents "two lives".

-In some Hasidic stories, disciples consider their Rebbes and other religious figures to be among the Lamedvavniks.
-It is also possible for a Lamedvavnik to reveal themselves as such, although that rarely happens—a Lamedvavniks status as an exemplar of humility would preclude it.
+In some Hasidic stories, disciples consider their Rebbes and other religious figures to be among the Lamedvovniks.
+It is also possible for a Lamedvovnik to reveal themselves as such, although that rarely happens—a Lamedvovniks status as an exemplar of humility would preclude it.
 More often, it is the disciples who speculate.

 These beliefs are articulated in the works of Max Brod, and some (like Jorge Luis Borges) believe the concept to have originated in the Book of Genesis 18:26: